openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Pre-Authorized Code Flow

-Below is a diagram of a Credential issuance using Pre-Authorized Code flow defined in (#pre-authorized-code-flow).
+Below is a diagram of a Credential issuance using Pre-Authorized Code flow.
+It is a flow where the user authentication and authorization happens prior to the Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
+Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
+See (#use-case-4) for a use case.

+How the user provides information required for the issuance of a requested Credential to the Issuer and the business processes conducted by the Issuer to prepare a Credential are out of scope of this specification.

 This flow uses a newly defined OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
-It is a flow where the user authentication and authorization of the Credential issuance happens out of band, prior to the issuance flow, without utilizing the Authorization Endpoint.

 The diagram is based on an Issuer initiated flow illustrated in (#use-case-4) and does not illustrate all of the optional features.